englercj/psm/README.md

 ========
 Panther Server Manager is a node application designed to manage the game servers for PantherGames.

+Initial development will center around managing Minecraft Servers, then will branch into Source Dedicated Servers.

 Installation
 ------------
 To install the application clone the repository and `npm install`: